bskinn/h5cube-spec/doc/source/cubeformat.rst

 from these).

-The format specification on the webpage of the VMD visualization program [UIUC16]_ provides a cleaner layout of one possible arrangement of the needed contents.
+The format specification on the webpage of the VMD visualization program [UIUC16]_ provides a cleaner layout of one possible arrangement of CUBE file contents.
 In particular, the Gaussian specification is ambiguous about whitespace requirements, so parsing of CUBE files SHOULD accommodate some variation in the format, including (i) variable amounts/types of whitespace between the values on